-West Richand History
+West Richland History

 Lewis and Clark

-Lewis and Clark landed on Blalock Island in the Columbia River near the modern location of Richland in 1805, and found Indian villages dating back to prehistoric times.
-For the next half a century fur trade kept the locals busy, with canoes from the Hudson Bay Company travelling up and down the Columbia River.
+Lewis and Clark landed on Blalock Island in the Columbia River near the modern location of Richland in 1805 and found Indian villages dating back to prehistoric times.
+For the next half a century fur trade kept the locals busy, with canoes from the Hudson Bay Company traveling up and down the Columbia River.
 The extensive grasslands of the area were cut for hay by the men of Fort Walla Walla (now known as Wallula), and the hay was used to feed their growing herds of livestock.

-Washington Territory was created in 1853, and Governor Isaac Stevens planned a cross-state railway leading up the Yakima Valley and across the Snoqualmie Pass to Puget Sound.
-About this same time, J.B.
+Washington Territory was created in 1853, and Governor Isaac Stevens planned a cross-state railway leading up to the Yakima Valley and across the Snoqualmie Pass to Puget Sound.
+At about this same time, J.B.
 Nelson built the first settler’s cabin near the mouth of the Yakima River.
 In 1868, E. Bird moved about 300 head of cattle into the area where Richland is now, and Smith Barnum built his home just south of the Yakima River.

 In 1875, Mr. Barnum’s house was made a station along a stage line between Wallula City and Yakima City.
 Only six years later, in 1881, James Kinney homesteaded in an area now known as Prosser City; James was later credited with giving the Horse Heaven Hills their name.
 Also in 1881, Colonel William Farrand Prosser filed a homestead claim in the same area.
 He obtained the post office for the town, which took his own name.